RYA RADAR COURSE View Dates

 WHAT IS THE RYA RADAR COURSE CONTENT?

-- Basic understanding of Radar, wave propagation and conditions that give rise to abnormal propagation
+- Basic understanding of Radar, propagation and conditions that give rise to abnormal propagation

 - How to measure bearing and range